ThomasB-G/DashboardPi/README.md

 # DashboardPi
 My MagicMirror Dashboard Project

-# From the top:
+## From the top:

-First step is connecting your micro usb to a computer and going to https://www.raspberrypi.com/software/ to download the Raspberry Pi OS.
+First step is connecting your micro usb to a computer and going to [RaspBerry Pi OS](https://www.raspberrypi.com/software/) to download the Raspberry Pi OS.

 Second step is opening the imager.